solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ![Customers with most sale transaction items](./media/lab4_data_skew_1.png)

-    Now find the customers with the least sale transaction items:
+Consider as well as this query, to find the customers with the least sale transaction items:

     ```sql
     SELECT TOP 1000